How do medical students, language learners, doctors and an Engineer (me) remember all of the information they study?

-Get Your FREE Book: The No B.S.
-System to Make Anki REALLY Easy and Effective
+(Optional) Get Your Free Book: Make Anki REALLY Easy and Effective

 You don’t need to use 450 add-ons at the same time.

-You don’t have to master the field and note types just yet.
+You don’t have to worry about the field and note types.

 You don’t need to learn ALL 20 rules of formulating knowledge.

-I’ll argue that you’ll save MONTHS of frustration through this book.
+But I’ll argue that you’ll save months of frustration (like I went through, ugh) after reading this book.

 Just start!
-Creating effective cards require skill–a skill that can be developed through practice.
+Creating truly effective cards require skill.
+Skills can be developed through practice.

 P.S.
 If you have any questions, feel free to check in the comments–I might have answered your question already.
 Otherwise, leave a comment, or just tell us what you think!